pdanny90/p_dan/README.md

 2. Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

-  **hosts** file and withing the same hosts file one should have the webservers and a seperate group for the elk server.
+  **hosts** file and within the same hosts file one should have the web servers and a separate group for the elk server.

 3. Which URL do you navigate to in order to check that the ELK server is running?